Undergraduate Program

 To date, 4,564 programs at 845 colleges and universities in 40 countries have received ABET accreditation.
 Over 200,000 students graduate from ABET-accredited programs each year, and millions of graduates have received degrees from ABET-accredited programs since 1932.

-The Biomedical Engineering of International University received a visit from the ABET Engineering Accreditation Commission on December 9-11, 2018 under the General Criteria and the Bioengineering and Biomedical and Similarly Named Engineering Program Criteria, as part of the accreditation cycle criteria for 2018-2019.
-The accreditation has been granted until September 30, 2025.
+The School of Biomedical Engineering of International University received a visit from the ABET Engineering Accreditation Commission on December 9-11 2018 as part of the accreditation cycle criteria for 2018-2019.
+The Engineer in Biomedical Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Bioengineering and Biomedical and Similarly Named Engineering Programs.
 To initiate a reaccreditation evaluation visit, a request to ABET must be submitted by January 31, 2024.
 This process ensures the School of Biomedical Engineering's ongoing assessment and maintenance of accreditation standards for the specified period.

 2. SCHOOL OF BME PERSONNEL AND LABORATORIES